jonase/eastwood/README.next.md

 the command line to enable or disable the linter.

-- Inconsistencies between file names and the namespaces declared within them (new in version 0.1.1) (not a linter, and cannot be disabled).
+- Inconsistencies between file names and the namespaces declared within them (new in version 0.1.1) (has no name, and cannot be disabled).
   [[more]](https://github.com/jonase/eastwood#check-consistency-of-namespace-and-file-names)
 - `:bad-arglists` - Function/macro `:arglists` metadata that does not